Netatalk/netatalk/doc/manual/Configuration.md

 - directory creation (dcre)

+### FCE v2

-When using FCE v2 you also get:
+FCE v2 events provide additional context such as the user who performed the action.
+When using FCE v2 you also get the following events:

 - file moving (fmov)